Obesity is one of the biggest health problems in the world.

 People all over the world are being misinformed about health and nutrition.

-Unless there is some medical condition getting in the way, it is within any individual's power to control their own weight.
-It can be done.
+Unless there is some medical condition getting in your way, it is within your power to control your weight.

-The point of this article is rather to open people’s minds to the fact that something other than "individual responsibility" may be causing the obesity epidemic.
+The point of this article is to open people’s minds to the fact that something other than individual responsibility plays a role in the obesity epidemic.

-The fact is that the way our foods and society have been engineered are all important factors that must be fixed if we are to reverse this problem on a global scale.
+The fact is that modern eating habits and food culture must be changed to be able to reverse this problem on a global scale.

-The idea that it is all caused by a lack of willpower is exactly what the food companies want us to believe, so that they can continue their unethical marketing in peace.
+The idea that it is all caused by a lack of willpower is exactly what food producers want you to believe, so they can continue their marketing in peace.